 The Steemit platform is a social media website powered by blockchain that rewards users with STEEM cryptocurrency, and its popularity is on the rise.
-This guide shows you how to buy and trade STEEM in 2020.
+This guide shows you how to buy STEEM coins and how to trade it in 2020.

 Where to buy Steem

-Read on to find out more about STEEM and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest.
+Read on to find out more about STEEM and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy STEEM coins.

 What is STEEM?